peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Otherwise, the terminology in this document is as defined in [@!RFC7344].

+# Updates to RFCs

+[@!RFC7344] Section 4.1 lists acceptance rules for CDS/CDNSKEY records.
+This list is extended with the consistency requirements defined in this document.

+[@!RFC7477] Sections 3.1 and 4.2 have logic for deciding from which nameserver to query CSYNC information.
+This logic is replaced with the CSYNC consistency requirements defined in this document.

 # Processing Requirements

-This section defines consistency requirements for CDS/CDNSKEY/CSYNC queries in the context of automatic delegation maintenance, updating [@!RFC7344] Section 4.1 and [@!RFC7477] Sections 3.1 and 4.2.
-Common ones are listed first, with type-specific consistency criteria described in each subsection.
+Consistency requirements that apply equally to CDS/CDNSKEY and CSYNC are listed first; type-specific consistency criteria are described in separate subsections.

 In all cases, consistency is REQUIRED across received responses only.
+(A NODATA response is a received response.)

 When a response cannot be obtained from a given nameserver, the Parental Agent SHOULD attempt to obtain it at a later time, before concluding that the nameserver is permanently unreachable and removing it from